Azerbaijan says OPEC, OPEC+ set to meet on April 6

-The aim of the meeting at the ministerial level will be to stabilize the oil market and the possibility of a new declaration of cooperation will be discussed, the ministry said.
+The meeting at the ministerial level will aim to stabilize the oil market, and the possibility of a new declaration of cooperation will be discussed, the ministry said.

-The meeting will take place due to the invitation sent by Saudi Arabia on Thursday following the mediation talks by the U.S. President Donald Trump between Saudi Arabia and Russia.
+The meeting will take place upon the invitation sent by Saudi Arabia on Thursday following the mediation talks by U.S. President Donald Trump between Saudi Arabia and Russia.

 During the OPEC+ conference in Vienna, Austria on March 6, Saudi Arabia and Russia failed to make deeper cuts into the group's oil production levels to mitigate the adverse impact of coronavirus on weakening global oil demand.